msv-lab/modus-openjdk-images-case-study/README.md

 Full details on the c5.2xlarge hardware are [here](https://aws.amazon.com/ec2/instance-types/c5/).

-- We compared performance of the official Dockerfiles and our Modusfile.
-To provide a baseline for our performance tests, we built the official Dockerfiles sequentially using a shell script `time fdfind Dockerfile$ | rg -v windows | xargs -I % sh -c 'docker build . -f %'`.
+- We compared performance of DOBS' Dockerfiles and our Modusfile.
+To provide a baseline for our performance tests, we built DOBS' Dockerfiles sequentially using a shell script `time fdfind Dockerfile$ | rg -v windows | xargs -I % sh -c 'docker build . -f %'`.
-- We built the Dockerfiles in parallel using GNU's `parallel` (to replicate Modus' approach of parallel builds) `time fdfind Dockerfile$ | rg -v windows | parallel --bar docker build . -f {}`.
+- We built DOBS' Dockerfiles in parallel using GNU's `parallel` (to replicate Modus' approach of parallel builds) `time fdfind Dockerfile$ | rg -v windows | parallel --bar docker build . -f {}`.
 - We executed Modus using the command `time modus build . 'openjdk(A, B, C)' -f <(cat *.Modusfile)` to build all available images.
-This builds the same 40 images[^image-count] that were built through the official approach.
+This builds the same 40 images[^image-count] that were built through DOBS.
 All builds were executed with empty Docker build cache.

 Modus performs better than the other approaches since DOBS' template processing took a significant fraction of the total time to build images.